Niki Ramirez, your HR consultant here. I cannot stop thinking about you.

 - Additional information, including examples, on the IRS website when you click here.

 As is to be expected, there is language that instructs that employers cannot retaliate in any way against an employee who wishes to take leave or requests paid sick time under the new/expanded rules.

-The U.S. Department of Labor issued FAQ’s on March 24, 2020 – those can be found here.
+The U.S. Department of Labor issued FAQ’s on March 24, 2020, which have been continually updated since then – DOL FAQs can be found here.